openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 Number 			cooler_cool_thrs 	        "Cooler Cool Threshold Temp [%.1f C]"  	(gCooler)  	    {homekit="CoolingThresholdTemperature" [minValue=10.5, maxValue=50]}
 Number 			cooler_heat_thrs 	        "Cooler Heat Threshold Temp [%.1f C]"  	(gCooler)  	    {homekit="HeatingThresholdTemperature" [minValue=0.5, maxValue=20]}
 ```

-## Common Problems

-**openHAB HomeKit hub shows up when I manually scan for devices, but Home app reports "can't connect to device"**

-If you see this error in the Home app, and don't see any log messages, it could be because your IP address in the `networkInterface` setting is misconfigured.
-The openHAB HomeKit hub is advertised via mDNS.
-If you register an IP address that isn't reachable from your phone (such as `localhost`, `0.0.0.0`, `127.0.0.1`, etc.), then Home will be unable to reach openHAB.

 ## Additional Notes

 HomeKit allows only a single pairing to be established with the bridge.